phaserjs/phaser/README.md

 * Fixed Polygon.contains for coordinates to the left of the polygon (thanks @vilcans, fix #766)
 * Fixed issue where game pause/resume could incorrectly increment paused Timers (thanks @georgiee, fix #759)
 * Fixed issue where Animations resuming from a pause would skip frames (thanks @merixstudio, fix #730)
+* Tilemap.fill would throw an error if called on a blank tilemap full of null values (thanks @DrHackenstein, fix #761)

 ### ToDo